FrontEnd-classroom-assignments/budget-tracker/README.md

 # Budget Tracker Assignment

 Create a simple Budget Tracker built with React and TypeScript.
+This assignment contains multiple steps (sub assignments) and these are divided to multiple weeks.

 **NOTE!** Create own branch for each four steps (step1, step2, step3 and step4).